Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] A scalable cluster of EC2 instances.
 - [ ] A service by this name doesn't exist.

-### Using Amazon lAM, can I give permission based on organizational groups?
+### Using Amazon IAM, can I give permission based on organizational groups?

 - [ ] Yes but only in certain cases
 - [ ] No